Methodology and research questions supporting ontology building

 Research questions in support of ontology building

-The scientific research questions listed below form an empirical source in support of the methodology observed in conceptual modeling.
-They serve as a means to verify and validate modeling decisions undertaken in the course of a project, and dictate the granularity of the project data.
+The scientific research questions listed below form an empirical source in support of the methodology followed in conceptual modeling.
+They serve as a means to verify and validate modeling decisions undertaken in the course of the projects, and dictate the granularity of these projects' data.

 - The Analsysis of Scientific Questions in Archaeology

-- The SeaLiT case (a set of scientific research questions that guided the conceptual modelling in the SeaLiT project, shared by Pavlos Fafalios and Athina Kritsotaki)
+- The SeaLiT case (a document describing the set of scientific research questions that guided the conceptual modelling in the SeaLiT project plus their analysis in the form of graphical and sparql queries, as updated and shared by Pavlos Fafalios and Athina Kritsotaki).

 - Le Notre Dame de Paris (research questions used in the restauration of Notre Dame de Paris, shared by Anais Guillem)